carloscortonc/cli-er/README.md

 Parses the given options by calling `parse(args)`, and executes the script in the computed location, forwarding the parsed options.
 If no arguments are provided, the value defaults to `process.argv.slice(2)`.

-### help()
+### help(location?)

 Generates and outputs help message based on the provided definition.
-At the moment only first-level definition is processed , so nested options will not be documented.
 Given the following code:

 ```js
 const definition = {